FreeLogan7/WhatCanWeCook-App/README.md

 - Check/Uncheck Groceries
 - 2 Recipes pre-programmed in

-## Future Updates
-- Uploading Instructional Video's for Follow Alongs
-- Uploading Images for Ingredients or Prep
-- Color when missing 1-3 items
-- More Features
-- Design Improvements

  ## Snapshots
  While the app needs a re-design, the functionality is very easy.
 Adding, Editing, Deleting are all possible to help you start organizing your recipes today!